ARMM25/Budget-Application/README.md

 # Budget-Application

-Bugeting application built on JavaScript
+Bugeting application built on JavaScript, Node.JS and ES6